-- (1) It is not an infringement of any of the rights conferred by this Chapter to do any act to which the person entitled to the right has consented. - (2) Any of the rights conferred by this Chapter may be waived by instrument in writing signed by the person giving up the right. - (3) A waiver - (a) may relate to a specific work, to works of a specified description or to works generally, and may relate to existing or future works; and and if made in favour of the owner or prospective owner of the copyright in the work or works to which it relates, it shall be presumed to extend to his or her licensees and successors in title unless a contrary intention is expressed.
+- (1) It is not an infringement of any of the rights conferred by this Chapter to do any act to which the person entitled to the right has consented. - (2) Any of the rights conferred by this Chapter may be waived by instrument in writing signed by the person giving up the right. - (3) A waiver - (a) may relate to a specific work, to works of a specified description or to works generally, and may relate to existing or future works; and - (b) may be conditional or unconditional and may be expressed to be subject to revocation, and if made in favour of the owner or prospective owner of the copyright in the work or works to which it relates, it shall be presumed to extend to his or her licensees and successors in title unless a contrary intention is expressed.